ethereum/go-ethereum/docs/_interface/sync-modes.md

 changes.
 Snap sync is much faster than full sync.
 To start a node with snap sync pass `--syncmode snap` at startup.

-Snap sync starts by downloading the blocks between the head of the chain and the previous checkpoint.
-Then it downloads the leaves of the state trie for each block without the intermediate nodes.
+Snap sync starts by downloading the headers for a chunk of blocks.
+Once the headers have been verified, the block bodies and receipts for those blockjs are downloaded.
+Next, state sync begins.
+In state-sync, Geth first downloads the leaves of the state trie for each block without the intermediate nodes along with a range proof.
 The state trie is then regenerated locally.
 The state download is the part of the snap-sync that takes the most time to complete and the progress can be monitored using the ETA values in the log messages.
 However, the blockchain is also progressing at the same time and invalidating some of the regenerated state data.
 This means it is also necessary